 All elevations (from VDatum v3.6) in feet are relative to the NAVD 88 datum (zero) reference elevation.
 In the popup for each point, we also list the correction for adjusting past GPS data collected in GEOID 12B converting to GEOID 18 (add the value shown whether positive or negative to the GPS data).
 This correction factor does not affect tidal datum elevations reported on this page.
 Go to our Tidal Datums of Massachusetts page for an explanation of the regulatory and ecological relevance of these elevations.
 The data on this page was generated by the NOAA’s VDatum software which does not include tidal datum estimates for many embayments.
 Tidal datums in these areas are generally close in elevation to the outer coast, except in very large estuaries, or near tidal freshwater rivers.
 VDatum is a model with estimated uncertainties.
 Estimates are most accurate near the coast.
 Conditions within upper areas of estuaries and tidal rivers have greater uncertainties and may not be based on hydrodynamic models.
 For project engineering plans along the coast, elevations should be tied to local published benchmarks.

 Zoom in and click on a point of interest.
 The popup table will summarize the estimated tidal elevations for that location.
 Elevations are in feet referenced to the NAVD 88 datum, GEOID 12B.
 Points color coded for mean tidal range (MN).
 First posted June 22, 2017.
 Marsh elevation range revised 28 June 2017, as per the explanation on our low marsh boundary elevation page; a denser point coverage was added 17 July 2017.
 If this map does not correctly display, you might try reload the page with this link, or try the map on our climate.buzzardsbay.org website.
 Alert: USGS released GEOIDE 18 in December 2019.
 Be aware there are elevation differences in Buzzards Bay between GEOID 12B and 18.
 When downloading contours from the NOAA data viewer, check advanced options and select your preferred GEOID.
 In addition, do not submit elevation requests at a precision greater than three decimal places, otherwise you will receive an undocumented error.
 The tidal ranges are color coded in the above map according to this key.
-The kml file for this map is at this link.
+The data on our map can be downloaded as a kml file or a zipped shapefile.

 Summary report and atlas